UoaWDCC/VPS/README.md

 This project uses the [conventional commits](https://www.conventionalcommits.org) specification for commit messages.

 # Contributors ✨

+For a more detailed list of the contributors and project teams, visit the [about us](https://wdcc-vps-staging.fly.dev/aboutus) page.

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):